-Eero is a wifi router that is revolutionizing the wireless router market.
-What once was elusive for some and hard for those who aren’t tech savvy to understand, is becoming as simple as plug in and enjoy, thanks to Eero.
 Anyone that has home wi-fi from any Internet service provider knows about dead spots, slow areas, and the need for unnecessary reboots.
-Well, Eero’s wireless router removes those issues by canvassing your home’s wireless Internet access.
+Well, Eero’s wireless system seeks to remove those issues by canvassing your home’s wireless Internet access.
 No more dead spots.
 No more problems.
-Just smooth sailing Internet, and it feels good!

 The Eero Wifi System